lauragift21/giftegwuenu.dev/content/posts/goggle.md

 description: "Google is your best friend.
 Learning how to properly Google problems when you have a blocker is a key skill for every developer out there."
 ---

-Inspired by this article from [localghost.dev](https://localghost.dev/2019/09/everything-i-googled-in-a-week-as-a-professional-software-engineer/),I've decided to write mine but with a twist.
-In this article, I'll be outlining some tips for improving googling skills and also share the things that I've googled in the past week as a Software Engineer.
+Inspired by this article from [localghost.dev](https://localghost.dev/2019/09/everything-i-googled-in-a-week-as-a-professional-software-engineer/), I've decided to write mine but with a twist.
+In this article, I'll be outlining some tips for improving your googling skills and also share the things that I've googled in the past week as a Software Engineer.
 This should be interesting right let's find out!

 ![QoPHzAqpt5](https://user-images.githubusercontent.com/17781315/64488351-d7182580-d23e-11e9-92b8-20ebeba95cfd.gif)